.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 ROI Calculation

-Proper analysis of return on investment is crucial for justifying the migration.
+A solid return on investment analysis helps justify the migration to stakeholders.
 Here's a real example from a client migration (medium-sized web application):

 This doesn't include intangible benefits: faster feature delivery, better developer experience, easier hiring, cloud flexibility.